Mechatronics Engineer · Robotics · Data · Embedded Systems

 on AWS

-Designed and built from scratch a three-layer data lake integrating 6 heterogeneous data sources, processing 100+ GB of insurance data — featured in an official AWS Brazil publication.
+Three-layer data lake integrating 6 heterogeneous data sources, processing 100+ GB of insurance data — featured in an official AWS Brazil publication.

 AWS S3 · EMR · DMS · Glue · Step FunctionsApache SparkDelta LakePythonSQLPower BI